LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 You can enter the aiming mode with the `*` and keypad `*` keys that select enemies or the `/` and keypad `/` keys that cycle among items on the floor and mark a tile underneath an item.
-You can move x-hair with direction keys and assign a personal target to the pointman with a `RET` key (Return, Enter).
-The details of the shared x-hair mark are displayed in a status line close to the bottom of the screen, as explained in section [Heroes](#heroes) above.
+You can move crosshair with direction keys and assign a personal target to the pointman with a `RET` key (Return, Enter).
+The details of the shared crosshair mark are displayed in a status line close to the bottom of the screen, as explained in section [Heroes](#heroes) above.